Les Bicyclettes de Belsize: Plot

 The film opens from a vantage point over the rooftops, showing some of the morning occurrences through the windows of the houses.
-An unnamed young man (Anthony May) dressed in a fashionable mod style prepares for the day from his rooftop flat and cycles around to the theme song.
+An unnamed young man dressed in a fashionable mod style prepares for the day from his rooftop flat and cycles around to the theme song.
 He then takes his bicycle and descends to the streets of the leafy suburbs.
-Cycling down some steps he crashes into the bike of a little girl (Leslie Goddard) and is knocked unconscious.
+Cycling down some steps he crashes into the bike of a little girl and is knocked unconscious.
 She stands over him showing her pigtails, glasses and braces and gazes at him, clearly besotted.
 The man awakes and asks the girl's name.
 She tells him she is called Kate.
 He bids her farewell and cycles off, she follows behind.
 As he cycles the man sings a song about how he does not envy the responsible, monotonous lives of older people.
 The girl blows a raspberry as she passes a queue of people at the bus stop; this starts a disagreement between the people at the stop which ends with a food fight.

 Cycling into a park, the man looks back to see if Kate is still following him, and loses control of the bike, running away down a hill and crashing through a large advertising hoarding.
-Climbing out, he is struck by the face of a model, "Julie" (Judy Huxtable) on the poster advertising Raleigh bicycles.
+Climbing out, he is struck by the face of a model, "Julie" on the poster advertising Raleigh bicycles.
 He sings a song professing his love for her and picks flowers to give to her image.
 Kate tries to attract his attention but he is transfixed by the beautiful model.
 He eventually rouses himself from his stupor and cycles away.
 Kate blows a raspberry at the poster then follows him.